douglasgreen/pagemaker/dev/doc/developer_notes.md

 * The plugins provide for extensible units combining PHP, HTML, JS, and CSS, and a templater like Twig or PHPTAL where errors are isolated to each plugin.
 * The system is vaguely analogous to the WordPress system of plugins and page building but in simplified new code.

-## Philosophy

-A well-design system is easy to describe, understand, and modify.
-By using a modular approach with common vocabulary for top-level page elements, it's possible to understand a web app design.
-And as you move from project to project, each project is laid out in the same way, helping you to quickly understand its design.

-The plugin system is also a robust system where errors in a widget inside the page don't break the page.

-Other PHP frameworks focus on:
-* Routing with pretty URLs.
-But pretty URLs aren't as clear as key/value pairs.
-Routing is also redundant to the web server, which does routing already.
-* Templating, which is redundant to PHP's built-in templating and forces you to learn another language for templating.

-Their main features are redundant and they don't provide predefined page-building structure or a robust plugin architecture.
-So why bother to install them?

 ## Page layout

 The body is a series of rows.